 |300||DHODH Targeted Familial Mutations - Triple Exon Sequencing||$440||81479|

 As required, DNA is extracted from the patient specimen using a 5 Prime ArchivePure DNA Blood Kit.
 PCR is used to amplify the indicated exons plus additional flanking intronic or other non-coding sequence.
 After cleaning of the PCR products, cycle sequencing is carried out using the ABI Big Dye Terminator v.3.0 kit.
 Products are resolved by electrophoresis on an ABI 3730xl capillary sequencer.
-Sequencing is performed separately in both the forward and reverse directions.
+In most cases, sequencing was performed in both forward and reverse directions; in some cases, sequencing was performed twice in either the forward or reverse directions.

 Analytical sensitivity should be high because almost all of the documented DHODH mutations are point mutations, which are expected to be detected by direct sequencing of genomic DNA.
 Rainger et al (2012) identified compound heterozygous mutations in three out of eight unrelated families with Miller syndrome (Rainger et al. Hum Mol Genet 21(18):3969-83, 2012).

 As of November 2014, we compared 11.3 megabases of Sanger DNA sequence generated at PreventionGenetics to NextGen sequence generated in other labs.
 We detected only 4 errors in our Sanger sequences, and these were all due to allele dropout during PCR.
 For Proficiency Testing, both external and internal, in the 11 years of our lab operation we have Sanger sequenced roughly 4,000 PCR amplicons (~ 2 megabases).
 Only one error was identified.

 Our Sanger sequencing is capable of detecting virtually all nucleotide substitutions within the PCR amplicons.
 Similarly, we detect essentially all heterozygous or homozygous deletions within the amplicons.
 Homozygous deletions which overlap one or more PCR primer annealing sites are detectable as PCR failure.
 Heterozygous deletions which overlap one or more PCR primer annealing sites are usually not detected (see Analytical Limitations).
 All heterozygous insertions within the amplicons up to about 100 nucleotides in length appear to be detectable.
 Larger heterozygous insertions may not be detected.
 All homozygous insertions within the amplicons up to about 300 nucleotides in length appear to be detectable.
 Larger homozygous insertions may masquerade as homozygous deletions (PCR failure).